A look at some of the potential side effects

 These are not the only possible side effects of LEMTRADA.
 Tell your healthcare provider if you have any side effects that bother you or don't go away.

 To lower your chances of getting a serious infusion reaction, your healthcare provider will give you a medicine called corticosteroids before your first 3 infusions of a treatment course.
-You may also be given other medicines before or after the infusion to try to reduce your chances of having these reactions or herpes viral infection.
+You may also be given other medicines before, during, and after the infusion to try to reduce your chances of having infusion reactions or herpes viral infection.